 The ADS should manage safety-critical situations.
 13. The ADS shall execute a fallback response in the event of a failure in the ADS and/or other vehicle system that prevents the ADS from performing the DDT.
-In the absence of a fallback-ready user, the ADS should fall back directly to a Minimal Risk Condition (MRC) If the ADS is designed to request and enable intervention by a human driver, the ADS should execute an MRM in the event of a failure in the transition of control to the user 14.
+In the absence of a fallback-ready user, the ADS should fall back directly to a Minimal Risk Condition (MRC) If the ADS is designed to request and enable intervention by a human driver, the ADS should execute an MRM in the event of a failure in the transition of control to the user Upon completion of an MRM, a user may be permitted to assume control of the vehicle The user should be permitted to override the ADS to assume full control over the vehicle 14.
 The ADS shall signal its intention to place the vehicle in an MRC.
 The ADS should signal its intention to place the vehicle in an MRC to: ADS user or vehicle occupants Other road users (e.g., by hazard lights) 15.
-Pursuant to a traffic accident, the ADS shall stop the vehicle. • ADS reactivation should not be possible until the safe operational state of the ADS has been verified.
-The A The ADS should safely manage failure modes.
+Pursuant to a traffic accident, the ADS shall stop the vehicle.
+ADS reactivation should not be possible until the safe operational state of the ADS has been verified.
+The ADS should safely manage failure r nodes.
 16. The ADS shall detect and respond to system malfunctions and abnormalities relevant to its performance of the DDT.
 The ADS should perform self-diagnosis of faults in accordance with the OEMs prescribed list The ADS should detect system malfunctions/abnormalities and evaluate system's ability to fulfill the entire DDT 17.
-The ADS shall be designed to protect against unauthorized access. • The measures ensuring protection from an authorized access should be provided in alignment with engineering best practices.
+The ADS shall be designed to protect against unauthorized access.
+The measures ensuring protection from an authorized access should be provided in alignment with engineering best practices.
 18. The ADS shall signal [faults/failures] compromising its capability to perform the entire DDT relevant to the ODD of its feature(s).
 19. The ADS shall be designed to protect against unauthorized modifications to safety-critical hardware and software.
 20. The ADS may continue to operate in the presence of [faults/failures] that do not prevent that ADS from fulfilling the safety recommendations applicable to the ADS.
 The limited operation of the ADS should comply to the normally applicable safety requirements.
 For situations where the ADS is not able to perform the DDT safely, the ADS should have the function to prevent activation.
 If the ADS has OTA functionality, this function may be activated remotely if the authorities or the vehicle manufacturer determine that the ADS is unsafe.
+21. The ADS shall signal [faults/failures] compromising its ability to execute the DDT.
+The ADS should signal [faults/failures] affecting the ability to execute the DDT.
+The ADS should maintain a safe operational state.

-21. The ADS shall signal [faults/failures] compromising its ability to execute the DDT. • The ADS should signal [faults/failures] affecting the ability to execute the DDT.
-The A ADS should maintain a safe operation onal state.
 22. The ADS should signal required system maintenance to the user.
 23. The ADS should be accessible for the purposes of maintenance and repair to authorized persons.
 24. ADS safety should be ensured in the event of discontinued production/support/maintenance.